 1937 Lagonda LG45 Rapide

-Lagonda's history is filled with a long list of accomplished sports cars, a succession of high-profile race victories, and culminated with a win at Le Mans in 1935.
+Lagonda's heritage is marked by a remarkable collection of successful sports cars, a series of significant racing achievements, culminating in a prestigious victory at Le Mans in 1935.
 Founded in 1906 in Staines, Middlesex, by the American Wilbur Gunn (1859-1920), who named it after a river near his hometown of Springfield, Ohio, production began with motorcycles in the garden of Gunn's house.
 Success was immediate, with a victory at the 1905 London to Edinburgh Trial.
 His first car was launched in 1907, and in 1910, its reputation was firmly established by winning the Moscow - St Petersburg Reliability Trial of 1910 with a 30hp six.
 The road-going vehicles it produced concentrated mainly on light cars before reverting to sporting and luxury models in the mid-1920s with the introduction of the four-cylinder, 2-liter 14/60 model.
 In 1929, the 14/60 was joined by the first of Lagonda's own sizes - the 3-Litre.

 1937 Lagonda LG45 Rapide photo